WBD / Bleacher Report

 Systems Thinking: NHL Seasonal Branding at Scale

-Motion mocks were used to define the seasonal visual language and demonstrate where the system could flex across matchups, digital, and broadcast needs before full rollout.
+To align stakeholders early, motion-based mocks and system studies were used to define the seasonal visual language and to demonstrate how the system could flex across matchups, digital, and broadcast needs before full production began.

 The system was built to remain functional even as inputs evolved to help support mid-season changes, multiple contributors, and platform-specific requirements without requiring a full redesign.